 What is one physical characteristic of a solid?
-Solids can be hard like a rock, soft like fur, big like an asteroid, or small like grains of sand.
+Solids can be hard like a rock, soft like fur, a big rock like an asteroid, or small rocks like grains of sand.
 The key is that solids hold their shape and they don't flow like a liquid.
 A rock will always look like a rock unless something happens to it.
 The same goes for a diamond.
 Solids can hold their shape because their molecules are tightly packed together.

 You might ask, "Is baby power a solid?
 It's soft and powdery."
 Baby power is also a solid.
 It's just a ground down piece of talc.
 Even when you grind a solid into powder, you will see tiny pieces of that solid under a microscope.
 Liquids will flow and fill up any shape of container.
 Solids like to hold their shape.

 In the same way that a large solid holds its shape, the atoms inside of a solid are not allowed to move around too much.
 Atoms and molecules in liquids and gases are bouncing and floating around, free to move where they want.
 The molecules in a solid are stuck in a specific structure or arrangement of atoms.
 The atoms still vibrate and the electrons fly around in their orbitals, but the entire atom will not change its position.